36 Photography Ideas You Can Try At Home

 Photo by Tuyen Vo

-32. Light And Shadows
+32. Hone in on Light And Shadows

 Homes are great places to have interesting shadows.
 These could be shadows caused by windows, doors, blinds, plants, or anything around.
 Look for interesting light and shadows around the house, photograph just the light and shadows, or use them as leading lines to frame subjects or add depth to your photographs.